wavemotion-dave/NINTV-DS/README.md

 # NINTV-DS
-Nintellivision - an Intellivision Emulator for the Nintendo DS/DSi

 NINTV-DS is an Intellivision console emulator running on the DS/DSi.

 Install :
 ----------
 To make this work, place NINTV-DS.NDS on your flashcart or SD card which you can launch.
-You must have these 3 files in the same directory as your .int ROM files: grom.bin exec.bin knowncarts.cfg
+You must have these 3 files in the same directory as your ROM files: grom.bin exec.bin knowncarts.cfg

+Optional is ivoice.bin for Intellivoice games.

 The knowncarts.cfg file is supplied with this emulator.
 The GROM and EXEC binaries are property of Intellivision and you will have to find them yourself.
 Don't ask.
 If you own Intellivision